Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 1

 One hundred psychiatric patients were randomly assigned to one of two groups.
 One group received a new drug in pill form.
 The other group was given identical-looking placebo pills.
 A panel of psychiatrists, who did not know which pill each participant received, evaluated all participants for level of agitation.
 What is the control group?

-A. the ones who got the placebo
+B. the ones who got the placebo

-C. the psychiatric evaluation
+C. the new drug

-D. the new drug
+D. the psychiatric evaluation

 Question #15